Anatomy of a Fall: Plot

 In the recorded fight, Samuel accuses Sandra of plagiarism, infidelity, and exerting control over his life, before their protracted argument turns physically violent.
 The prosecution claims that all the violence came from Sandra.
 She counters that while she had slapped Samuel, the rest of the violence heard was her husband self-harming.
 After Sandra admits to an affair with a woman the year before Samuel's death, the prosecution argues that Samuel's loud music indicated jealousy over Sandra's flirting with the interviewer, leading to the physical confrontation later.
 The prosecutor also notes Sandra's pattern of writing personal conflicts into her stories, and how murdering her husband mirrors a minor character's thoughts from her most recent novel.
 In turn, Sandra protests that one recording does not represent the nature of their relationship, nor do the words of a character in a novel reflect her own inclinations.

 A distraught Daniel insists on testifying before closing arguments the following Monday.
 The judge lays strict ground rules to prevent anyone from influencing his testimony and brings in a court monitor, Marge.
 Daniel then asks that Sandra leave their house for the weekend so he can be alone with Marge and Snoop.
 He recalls that when Samuel overdosed, Snoop also fell sick, possibly due to having eaten Samuel's vomit.
 He then deliberately feeds Snoop aspirin and finds it has the same effect, which aligns with Sandra's testimony.
 Daniel confides to Marge his anguish, and she advises him that if he doesn't know what is really true, he can instead decide what's true for him.

 On the witness stand, Daniel says he can comprehend his father taking his own life but not the murder scenario.
 He says that when he and Samuel were driving Snoop to the veterinarian, Samuel spoke about the need to be prepared that those he loves will die and to know that his life will go on, which Daniel now interprets as his father's own suicidal thoughts.
 Sandra is acquitted following Daniel's testimony.
+She, Vincent, and others get dinner and drinks.
 When she returns home, Daniel tells her he was afraid of her homecoming and she says that she was too; the two embrace.
 As Sandra heads to bed, she lingers at a photo of her and Samuel before falling asleep with Snoop.